Call or Email Tracey between 9am & 5.30pm on weekdays

 • A professional, trained eye to design the perfect home for you and your family.

-• They research every supplier, material, product and price to ensure it is the perfect choice for your home, needs and budget.
+• They thoroughly research top suppliers, materials, products, and prices to ensure that every choice for your home aligns perfectly with your needs and budget.

-• You’ll get access to wholesale and trade only suppliers, where the general public cannot buy from (more bespoke and better prices).
+• You’ll get access to wholesale and trade-only suppliers, whom the general public cannot buy from (more bespoke and better prices).

 • Access to custom furniture makers